 Senior Director, Youth Programming

-Powell was also the Director of Marketing of the Marshall Faulk Foundation.
-Powell’s service to the central Indiana community included being a volunteer at Indiana Sports Corp events for the better part of a decade.
+Wright was also the Director of Marketing of the Marshall Faulk Foundation.
+Wright’s service to the central Indiana community included being a volunteer at Indiana Sports Corp events for the better part of a decade.
 She began serving on the Indiana Sports Corp President’s Council in 2008.

 Shannon Sullivan returned to the Indiana Sports Corp staff as Project Manager in April of 2015.
 Sullivan was an intern in business development and marketing at Sports Corp in 2012.
 She stayed involved with Sports Corp as a volunteer at many events from 2012 to her return in 2015.